clnsmth/maintainer/README.md

-# ecocomDP-maintainer
+# maintainer
-A PASTA event notification listener for the ecocomDP project
+An event notification listener and workflow caller for the EDI Data Repository